fstylermiller/react-webpack-boilerplate/README.md

-This is a boilerplate for projects that have react and webpack.
+This is a boilerplate for a ReactJS, Webpack, PostgreSQL, and Express app.
+I call it the NERP stack (Node, Express, React, PostgreSQL).
 --
 Usage